๐Ÿ’ง The Importance of Drinking Water: Boosting Organ Function and Immunity

 Introduction

-This article explores the health benefits of water, recommended daily intake, optimal drinking times, signs of dehydration, and evidence from leading medical studies.
-By the end, you’ll understand why water is not just a drink — it’s a fundamental pillar of well-being.
+This comprehensive guide explores the vital health benefits of water, the best times to drink it, recommended daily intake, warning signs of dehydration, and scientific evidence from leading medical journals.
+By the end, youโ€™ll understand why water is far more than a drink โ€” it is a fundamental pillar of health and immunity.

 Why Water Is Essential for the Human Body